casanet/casanet-server/README.md

 	- (With hotspot SSID:`CASANET` pass: `casanet-is-the-best?`.

 Username: `root` \ `casanet` Password: `casa-net`.
 All configured to run the server on boot in port 80.
+The server runs on tmux window named "casanet".

 ## Credits